What Is Retirement Planning? Steps, Stages, and What to Consider

 Key Actions:

-• Catch-Up Contributions: If you're over 50, the IRS allows you to make extra contributions to retirement accounts.
-For example, in 2024, the catch-up limit for 401(k) contributions is $7,500, while for IRAs, it is $1,000.
+• Catch-Up Contributions: If you're over 50, the IRS allows you to make additional contributions to retirement accounts.
+For example, in 2025, the catch-up limit for 401(k) contributions is $7,500, while for IRAs, it is $1,000.

 • Estimate Retirement Expenses: Create a detailed retirement budget.
-The Employee Benefit Research Institute suggests that retirees will need to replace 70-90% of their pre-retirement income to maintain their lifestyle.
+The Employee Benefit Research Institute suggests retirees will need to replace 70-90% of their pre-retirement income to maintain their lifestyle.

 3. Retirement Stage (60s and Beyond)